Mental Health and Wellness for International Students: Thriving

 -

-tutoring services, and professor office hours without hesitation.
+writing centers, tutoring services, and professor office hours

 -

-it's okay not to excel immediately in your new academic environment.
+takes time and it's okay not to excel immediately in your new

 5. Navigating Cultural Adjustment and Homesickness

-normalize the emotional ups and downs of studying abroad.
+this process can normalize the emotional ups and downs of studying

 Adjustment Strategies: